uccser/cs-field-guide/text/chapters/en-computer-graphics.md

 We'll identify the pixels on the grid using two values, (*x*,*y*), where *x* is the distance across from the left, and *y* is the distance up from the bottom.
 The bottom left pixel below is (0,0), and the top right one is (19,19).

 On the following grid, try to draw these straight lines by filling in pixels in the grid:

 - from  (2, 17) to (10, 17)
 - from  (18, 2) to (18, 14)
 - from  (1, 5)  to (8, 12)

-{image filename="computer-graphics/20grid.png" alt="Grid for drawing line from A to B"}
+{image filename="grid-20x20-blank.png" alt="Grid for drawing line from A to B"}

 {comment}

-.. xHTML5 long term the grids in this section could be interactive, click on each pixel, and get it to check if the line is correct
+.. xHTML5 The grids in this section could be interactive, click on each pixel, and get it to check if the line is correct

 {comment end}

 {panel type="teacher-note" summary="Solution"}

 The above three lines are easy to draw as they are horizontal, vertical and diagonal.

-{image filename="computer-graphics/20grid-answer.png" alt="Answer for previous question on grid"}
+{image filename="grid-20x20-answer-1.png" alt="Answer for previous question on grid"}

 {panel end}